In this interview, Lacey shares her story of how she found her way to the CareerFoundry UX Design Program and beyond.

 I’ve been self-employed for almost 10 years before taking the course.
 Most recently I was doing hypnotherapy.
 As well as my professional background, I have an associate’s degree in math instead of a full bachelor’s, so I really didn’t see myself as having the “typical” experience for a UX designer.

-So what made you decide to change careers?
+So what made you decide to change careers from healthcare?

 Even before Covid-19 hit, I was looking for something else.
 Working as an entrepreneur for so long, I was just getting burnt out having to do everything myself.
 My husband went to a bootcamp and that’s how he made his transition into becoming a software engineer.
 Through him, I saw that career change was actually a viable option.

 I met a friend who has been working at Amazon as a UX researcher for eight years.
 When I got talking to him about UX design, I was like, that sounds like an amazing thing—a perfect intersection of design and psychology.
-So for me with my background in psychology it was really exciting, I didn’t even know this existed!
+Knowing I could utilize my background and transition from psychology to UX design was really exciting, I didn’t even know this existed!

 How did you learn more about what UX is like?